Winterhilfswerk Kärnten region folk costume pin

 Place of CreationGermany

-DescriptionEmbroidered female figure in traditional folk dress from the Kärnten region [a Nazi administrative division in parts of Austria and Slovenia] in metal frame painted light blue.
+DescriptionEmbroidered male figure in traditional folk dress from the Kärnten region [a Nazi administrative division in parts of Austria and Slovenia] in metal frame painted red.

 Materials/Techniquesembroidered rayon in painted metal frame

 ProvenanceGifted to the Vancouver Holocaust Education Centre in 2018 by Peter N. Moogk.

 Credit LineCourtesy of Peter N. Moogk